ajay-gandhi/sage/docs/usage.md

 are some examples using "sage" as the hotword:

 * Hey Sage, what time is it?
-* Tell me the weather, Sage.
+* Sage, how's today's forecast?

 See [Modules](modules.md) for information on what kinds of questions you can ask.